|

 further attack followed in August and again Frederick made a full recovery.
 In

-November 1935, Parsons dropped a huge bombshell into Charlotte's life by
+November 1935, Parsons dropped a huge bombshell into Charlotte's life by announcing that he was

-announcing that he was leaving.
-His stated reason was the lack of work in that
+leaving.
+His stated reason was the lack of work in that part of Dorset,

-part of Dorset, although the deterioration in Charlotte's looks may have
+although the deterioration in Charlotte's

-had far more to do with it.
+looks may have had something to do with it.

 On December the 11th, 1935, Frederick was again taken